RamVasuthevan/notes-on-TCHC/website/hotel-x-toronto.markdown

 Hotel X Toronto by Library Hotel Collection was built by hotel developer Henry Kallan on land  ground leased from the City of Toronto

 Why did I add this?
-- I'm interested in City of Toronto, ground leases
+- I'm interested in ground leases by the City of Toronto
 - Who is Henry Kallan?

 See More: